 Our list has been sorted in ascending order!
 Congratulations on getting this far.

-Insertion sorts can be used to sort numbers in descending order.
+Insertion sorts can sort numbers in descending order.
 To accomplish this, you need to invert the “less than” (>) sign in the while loop and make it a greater than sign:

 while i >= 0 and current_number > toSort[i]: